Posts

 Image

 Nowadays, many people enjoy having a dog as a companion, and taking their dogs for walks with a leash has become a regular activity.
 However, dog owners must be mindful of how they use the leash and the level of force they apply to avoid causing harm to themselves or their dogs.
 Walking Your Dog Without a Leash It has become a common understanding among most dog owners that a leash is essential when taking a dog outside.
 Using a leash helps the owner guide the dog to engage in proper activities, such as walking, playing, staying away from dangerous objects, and not running around erratically.
 This ensures the dog’s safety and prevents unnecessary disruptions to public order, promoting responsible pet ownership.
 Excessive Intensity During Walks Some owners subject their dogs to high-intensity training without considering the dog’s physical condition.
 For example, the exercise needs of a Shar Pei and an Alaskan Malamute are vastly different.
-No matter how fast a dog runs, it cannot...
+No matter how fast a dog runs, ...

 Can You Pet a Dog's Head Anytime?